Updated on 22 Aug, 2014

 The Indira Gandhi National Open University, the National Resource Centre for Open and Distance Learning, with international recognition and presence, shall provide seamless access to sustainable and learner-centric quality education, skill upgradation and training to all by using innovative technologies and methodologies and ensuring convergence of existing systems for large-scale human resource development, required for promoting integrated national development and global understanding.

 The University has made a significant mark in the areas of higher education, community education and continual professional development.
 The University has been networking with reputed public institutions and private enterprises for enhancing the educational opportunities being offered by it.
 As a world leader in distance education, it has been conferred with awards of excellence by the Commonwealth of Learning (COL), Canada, several times.
-In January 2010, it was listed 12th in the webometric ranking of Indian universities, based on the calibre of its presence on the Internet.

 The University is committed to quality in teaching, research, training and extension activities, and acts as a national resource centre for expertise and infrastructure in the ODL system.
 The University has established the Centre for Extension Education, National Centre for Disability Studies and National Centre for Innovation in Distance Education, to focus on specific learner groups and enrich the distance learning system.
-The Distance Education Council of the University helps in regulating and maintaining the ODL system in the country.

 Emphasis is now being laid on developing interactive multimedia and online learning, and adding value to the traditional distance education delivery mode with modern technology-enabled education within the framework of blended learning.
-As part of this endeavour, several programmes are being offered full-time on campus, at the headquarters, some regional centres and at other institutions of repute with which IGNOU has agreements for this purpose.

 Over the years, IGNOU has lived up to the country’s expectations of providing education to the marginalised sections of society.
 Free of cost education is being provided to all jail inmates across the country.
 A large number of SC/ST students have been admitted to various programmes of the University.